-- Corporate headquarter offices, administrative, professional and/or business offices of permitted principal uses, legal, engineering, surveying, accounting, architectural, and similar professional offices. - 2.
-Research, development and testing facilities for technological, scientific and business establishments, including the development of prototypes. - Educational and design facilities whose principal function is the research and development of new products and processes and technical training. - 4.
+- Corporate headquarter offices, administrative, professional and/or business offices of permitted principal uses, legal, engineering, surveying, accounting, architectural, and similar professional offices. - Research, development and testing facilities for technological, scientific and business establishments, including the development of prototypes. - Educational and design facilities whose principal function is the research and development of new products and processes and technical training. - 4.
 Technological, medical and dental clinics; medical, optical, pharmaceutical and dental laboratories. - Data processing and computer centers, including incidental service and maintenance of electronic data processing equipment. - Pilot plants established to demonstrate creative technologies that can serve as a basis for enlarged facilities elsewhere. - 7.
 Warehousing and wholesale establishments, storage (other than accessory to a permitted retail use) and mini- warehouses.

-- 8. The compounding, processing, packaging, or treatment of such products as: bakery goods, candy, cosmetics, pharmaceuticals, toiletries, food products, hardware and cutlery, tool, die, gauge and machine shops. - 9.
+- The compounding, processing, packaging, or treatment of such products as: bakery goods, candy, cosmetics, pharmaceuticals, toiletries, food products, hardware and cutlery, tool, die, gauge and machine shops. - 9.
 The manufacturing, compounding, assembling, or improvement of articles or merchandise from the following previously prepared materials: canvas, cellophane, cloth, cork, feathers, felt, fiber, fur, glass, hair, leather, paper, plastics, precious or semi-precious metals or stones, soil, shell, textiles, tobacco, wax, wire, wood and yarns. - The manufacturing of pottery and figurines or other similar ceramic products, using only previously pulverized clay, and kilns fired only by electricity or gas. - Manufacturing of musical instruments, toys, novelties, and metal or rubber stamps, or other small molded rubber products.

-- Manufacturing or assembly of electrical C. appliances, electronic instruments and devices, radios and phonographs (excluding large stampings). - 13.
+- 12. Manufacturing or assembly of electrical C. appliances. electronic instruments and devices, radios and phonographs (excluding large stampings). - 13.
 Laboratories -- experimental, film or testing. - 14.
-Manufacturing and repair of electric or neon signs, light sheet metal products, including heating and ventilating equipment, cornices, eaves and the like. - Accessory buildings and uses customarily incidental to the principal permitted uses may be permitted.
-Accessory. - Medical marijuana registered primary caregivers [□]§ 4.12
+Manufacturing and repair of electric or neon signs, light sheet metal products, including heating and ventilating equipment, cornices, eaves and the like. - buildings 15.
+Accessory and uses customarily incidental to the principal permitted uses may be permitted.
+Accessory. - 16.
+Medical marijuana registered primary caregivers §161-4.12 - 17.
+Small solar energy systems□ §161-4.49